waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

     ![](https://i.imgur.com/xqbOcOH.png)

-6. You can change security settings or view usage options as required in the dashboard
+6. You can change security settings or view usage options as required in the dashboard.
-7. Congratulations, you are now ready to use the Infura node
+7. Congratulations, you are now ready to use the Infura node.